-This 2-credit Unit consists of three Outcomes and assessment is open-book, based on questions on a case study of a real or fictitious organisation.
+This 2-credit Unit consists of three Outcomes, and assessment is based on a case study of a real or fictitious organisation.
 Students would normally be given 2-3 weeks to research and prepare their submissions.
 Tutors could use questioning to authenticate learning and ensure responses are students' own work.